Best Michigan Online Sports Betting Apps

 Of course you pay a fee for this service.
 Nevertheless, it can avoid much heartache to cash out a winning bet before the opposing team makes a miracle recovery in the final quarter.

 Michigan bit the bullet and authorized both live and online sports betting.
-This might seem like a no-brainer, but in some states like New York, only live sports betting is allowed.
+This might seem obvious, but some states like New York, previously it was only live sports betting that was allowed.
+This has since changed, but it's always worth checking, regardless of the state you are in.

 If legislators had decided to forego Michigan online betting, they would have made a big mistake.
 Without online, there is a much smaller incentive for bettors to abandon their offshore betting sites and return to the legal environment.
 State gambling tax revenues would be much lower and customer protections almost absent.
 State regulation of sports betting allows for provisions to help protect punters against problem gambling.